 After entering ALL your other Tax details when you calculate your Tax Liability, for example in ITR1 Excel Click on tab Income Details.
 Click on Calculate Tax to calculate the tax that you should be paying for the income and deductions you have declared as shown in the picture below

 If you have paid less tax, it would show the difference in the Balance tax payable row of Income Tax Details as shown below.
 To recall from Fill Excel ITR form : Personal Information,Filing Status : White cells with blue labels indicate auto calculating fields which should not be filled.
 These are calculated automatically based on information entered in other cells.

 It would also show up in the rows 15-18 of tab Taxes Paid and Verification.
 If you have paid more tax, it would show the amount in the tax refund row 18 of tab Taxes Paid and Verification

 If the tax is payable then you need to Pay Self Assessment tax using Challan 280, explained later in the article.

 What if an individual fails to pay Self Assessment Tax?

 Income Tax Returns can be filed only if we have paid the Tax due to the government.
 If you submit the ITR without paying then your Income Tax Return can be declared Defective.
 Our article Defective return notice under section 139(9) talks about in detail.

 Further, non-payment of Tax is a criminal offence and the individual is liable to be penalized & punished under the court of law.
 Moreover, Interest will get added to your tax liability till the date of payment of tax.

 When should the Self Assessment Tax be paid?

 There are no specific dates to pay Self Assessment Tax.
-But it has to filed before one files ITR.
+But it has to paid before one submits ITR.
 Non payment of Self Assessment Tax and non filing of the returns within the due date of filing i.e., 31st July will fetch Interest under section 234.